 - Exhibition spaces are normally open daily, including state holidays, between 10 a.m. and 6 p.m. with the exception of Mondays.
 Temporary exceptions or changes to the opening hours can be found on the NG’s web page www.ngprague.cz.

-- Ticket sales begin when the gallery opens and normally end 30 minutes before the gallery closes.
+- Ticket sale begins with the opening of the exhibition premises.
 The tickets are non-transferable and non-refundable.

 - It is strictly prohibited to touch artworks, frames, plinths and display cases, or come closer to them than 30 cm.
 Visitors are only allowed to touch artefacts that are designated for the purpose.
 Visitors who are blind or partially sighted can touch selected objects on display under the supervision of a gallery educator.